 Modern customs include visits to festivals, feasts, dancing, music, arts, and crafts, attending workshops, traditional storytelling, and the trading/purchasing of handmade goods.

 Modern traditions may also include the symbolic sacrifice of one’s bad habits, negative influences, and non-beneficial behaviors, like smoking.
-Some take the ideal of sacrifice a little further and use this time for mental and physical cleansing.
+Some take the idea of sacrifice a little further and use this time for mental and physical cleansing.
 Fasting and meditation are vital practices.

-This occasion is also known for baking breads and preserving foods for the future.
+This occasion is also known for baking bread and preserving foods for the future.
 This is a busy time of year, and this busyness is reflected in the celebrations of Lughnasadh.
 Preparations for winter are historically essential and present in all the harvest Sabbats.

 This is a great time to visit your Farm Market or join a local CSA.
 Visit an orchard where you can pick your fruit.
 You may want to gather enough to preserve for later enjoyment.
 Spend some time in the sun with family and friends while feasting on locally grown and recently harvest foods.